-Written From… an apartment overlooking the mountains of Quito
+Written From… An apartment overlooking the mountains of Quito, Ecuador

 Quito, the capital of Ecuador – city on the mountains.
 The city is situated 2850 metres above sea level in the Andean mountains.
 Throughout its history Quito has played an important part in the shaping of the surrounding region.
 Before the Spanish arrived, the third Sapa Inca of the Incan empire, Wayna Capac, had passed away and his two sons, Atahualpa and Huascar, placed in Quito and Cusco respectively, were at war.
 Atahualpa, after seizing his brother and killing Huascar’s generals, was on his way to becoming the undisputed ruler of the empire, with Quito its second capital and with Spanish imperialism looming.
 This was the start of the region morphing into the countries and capitals as they are today.
 You can read more about the Incan history in What if Latin America Ruled the World.